stefthoen/gatsby-starter-blog-mdx/content/blog/pitch-stefthoen.com/index.md

 2. A ['Now page'](https://nownownow.com/about), where I share the things I'm working  on right now;

+3. An about page;

-3. A list of all the projects I have going on;
+4. A list of all the projects I have going on;

 I thought of writing about those things on [stef.co](https://stef.co), the site I'm using for my consultancy business, but I want to keep personal